Things to do in Kutaisi including Gelati and Motsameta Monastery

-Perched on the top a hill overlooking the town this is worth a walk up to.
+Perched on the top a hill overlooking the town this is one of the top attractions in Kutaisi and is worth a walk up to.
 The church itself is impressive if you’re not already suffering from church overindulgence (a real affliction in Georgia).
 But the views of the city also make it a top spot to enjoy the sunset.

 See the Colchis Fountain

 The fountain in the middle of a giant roundabout in the centre of the city.
 The centre piece is an armoured horse because who doesn’t need a big one of those in the middle of town.
 Surrounding it is an army of smaller animals chilling in the water.
 It also gets lit up at night.

 We visited the amazing ones in Batumi so were keen to see these too.
 Unfortunately they were ‘closed’ when we got there.
 By this I mean there were definitely people inside but all we could get out of the woman at the ticket office was ‘no!’.
 Not sure where we went wrong but if you can get yourself into this VIP zone it looks like a lovely place for a wander.
 There’s also supposed to be a chapel in the trunk of an ancient oak tree (this was 90% of our reason for going.)

 Kutaisi has so many beautiful but rundown houses.
 Walking around was one of our favourite thingsto do in Kutaisi and if you have a love of house renovation this is your playground!
 Almost every place comes with an adorable balcony and some grape vines growing along it.
 We seriously considered investing in Georgian property!

 We had a really nice meal at Papavero.
 This place also had an amazing interior.
 However, the service was poor and they mysteriously added about 6GEL to various items on our bill.